 .

-A Greek Museum and a Festival Hellenika event presented by Chrysoula Melissinaki, Mphil (Master in Philosophy , University of Crete)
+A Greek Museum and a Festival Hellenika event presented by Chrysoula Melissinaki, MPhil (Master’s in Philosophy , University of Crete)

 The Odyssey has, for centuries, inspired scientists, philosophers, poets, historians.
 Countless writers and intellectuals have drawn from the work of Homer-Virgil, Dante, Shakespeare, Cervantes.
 In every historical period the effect of the “ODYSSEY” is always present.